ThomasPiergiovanni/P3/README.md

 # P3
-- Labyrinthe programm is principal.py
+- Labyrinthe main programm is principal.py
+- References/constant variable are in references.py
+- Classes used for labbyrinthe are in classes.py
+- Some functions are in functions.py
-- Data folder contains:
+- Data contains:
-	- labyrinthe original drawing and .txt
+	- labyrinthe original drawing (.xlsx) and text file used at import (.txt)
-	- ressource folder which contain original images for the game
+	- images used in the game
-- Analysis contain input_data.py modul.
-Modul used for transforming and checking source data (i.e. labyrinthe.txt)
-- File for testing some functionality test.py (nb: will not be in finall delivery)